 FIRST, THE FRIDAY WEATHER HEADLINES

-FRIDAY: A good deal of sunshine, slow warming continues.
-High 56.
+SUNDAY: A good deal of sunshine, windy and cold.
+High 32.

 MONDAY: Early clouds give way to mostly sunny skies, windy and milder.
 High 43—-more than 10-deg higher than Sunday.

 TUESDAY: Mostly sunny and breezy with the first ABOVE NORMAL daytime highs in more than a week.
 High 48.

 THANKSGIVING (Thursday): Increasing cloudiness—near seasonable temperatures.
 High 39.